matteote/spanner-graph-workshop/module03/README.md

 ALTER TABLE users ADD COLUMN age INT64;
 ```

-Expand the `user` table in the object explorer.
+Expand the `users` table in the object explorer.
 Click `Columns` and verify that the new `age` column is present.

 Create an index for the `age` column.